This article may contain links from our affiliate partners. Please read how we make money!

-Bell Peppers – I prefer to use the red and yellow bell peppers because they are much sweeter then the green ones.
-Bell peppers can be replaced with any other non spicy pepper – $1.75
+Bell Peppers – I prefer to use the red and yellow bell peppers because they are much sweeter than the green ones.
+Bell peppers can be replaced with any other nonspicy pepper – $1.75

-Red Onions – Use a medium to large sized onion.
+Red Onions – Use a medium to a large sized onion.
 If you prefer, try the white or Spanish onions they all work nicely – $0.25

 Cherry Tomatoes – Use nice ripe tomatoes that aren’t wrinkled on the skin.
 For a cheaper option swap cherry tomatoes for your regular sized tomatoes.
 Just make sure to cut them into quarters. – $1.50

 Cooked Quinoa – You can use either raw quinoa or cooked quinoa.
 Cooked quinoa will save you some time and cooking raw quinoa will save you some money.
-If you are looking for a easy way to cook quinoa check out this how to cook quinoa guide – $1.25
+If you are looking for an easy way to cook quinoa check out this how to cook quinoa guide – $1.25

 The total price for the whole batch cost me $5.95 which is about $1.98 per serving.
 If you want to reduce the price further swap the cherry tomatoes for beef tomatoes.
 This will save you around $0.50 for the batch.

 Once the quinoa and roasted vegetables are cooked transfer them and store the meal prep in an airtight container to cool.
 Once cooled place a lid on the container and refrigerate.
 The quinoa and roasted vegetables will last for up to 3 days.

 If you are in need of some good quality containers make sure to check out our Best Glass Meal Prep Containers guide.